shawn-nyk/tp/docs/DeveloperGuide.md

 1. Deleting a module according to the index shown on the card.

-   1. Prerequisities: The company item must exist and access via a valid index as indicated on a card.
+   1. Prerequisites: The company item must exist and access via a valid index as indicated on a card.

    1. Test case: `delete com 1` <br>
    Expected: The first card will be deleted.
 The rest of the cards will shift upwards with index being updated.
 Details of the deleted company can be seen in the result display.
 All the internships in this company will be deleted as well.
 Note that if there is an application that is linked to any internships that this company had, it will be deleted as well.